spectrocloud/librarium/docs/docs-content/tutorials/edge/deploy-cluster-virtualbox.md

 user data configurations.

 This tutorial has provided you with hands-on experience with Palette Edge using a single VM, eliminating the need for a complex lab environment or separate physical devices.
-You can also use this setup to quickly test and validate Edge configurations before deploying them in production.
+You can also use this setup to test and validate Edge configurations before deploying them in production.

 We encourage you to check the reference resources below to learn more about Palette Edge.